-7 - Empathy
+7. Empathy

+Placing ourselves in other people's shoes

+Play a stringed instrument next to another and the second instrument will also resonate.
+Empathy acts in a similar way; both the feelings we emit and receive.

-"Empathy is seeing with the eyes of another, listening with the ears of another, and feeling with the heart of another."
+Empathy is seeing with the eyes of another, listening with the ears of another, and feeling with the heart of another.

+TONY ROBBINS